David Horne

 David has also gained experience in a number of appeal hearings, including appeals at the Court of Appeal and successfully applying for a stay of final order of a lower court before successfully challenging the decision previously reached.

-David has recently been appointed a Deputy District Judge and also named ‘a leading junior’ in the 2024 Legal 500.
+David sits as a Deputy District Judge and is also named ‘a leading junior’ in the 2024 and 2025 editions of Legal 500.

 Significant Cases